Optimal and Safe Estimation for High-Dimensional Semi-Supervised Learning: Optimal Semi-Supervised Estimator

+To compute $\bar \bxi$, we need to find an estimator for $f(\cdot)$, the unknown conditional mean function.
+In the rest of the paper, we use $\hat h(\cdot)$ to denote the estimate of the conditional mean function and will discuss some examples in Remark \ref{rem_consistency}.
+To account for the possible model misspecification of the unknown conditional mean function, we assume that there exists a function $h(\cdot)$ with $\|h\|_2<\infty$ such that the estimate $\hat h(\cdot)$ converges to $h(\cdot)$ in the $L_2(\PP)$ norm.
+We refer to $h$ as a conditional mean model.
+When the conditional mean model is correctly specified, we would expect that $f=h$ and $\hat h(\cdot)$ is consistent for $f(\cdot)$.

-{\textbf{Computation} of $\bar \bxi$.} To compute $\bar \bxi$, we need to find an estimator for $f(\cdot)$, the unknown conditional mean function.
-For model flexibility, we can use semiparametric/nonparametric techniques to estimate $f(\cdot)$ and will discuss some examples of $\hat f(\cdot)$ later, such as in Remark \ref{rem_consistency}.
-A serious challenge may arise from deriving the theoretical property of our proposed optimal semi-supervised estimator if we use all data to obtain $\hat f(\cdot)$ due to the dependence between the estimator $\hat f(\cdot)$ and the data $(X_i,Y_i)$ in the sample average from $\bar \bxi$.
-To bypass this challenge, we adopt the popular cross-fitting technique that was devised for semiparametric estimation problems \citep{bickel1982adaptive,schick1986asymptotically} as well as for high-dimensional data \citep{robins2017minimax,victor}.
-For notational simplicity, we denote by $D^*$ the labeled data and $D$ the full dataset with both labeled and unlabeled data.
+A serious challenge may arise from deriving the theoretical property of our proposed semi-supervised estimator if we use all data to obtain $\hat h(\cdot)$ due to the dependence between the estimator $\hat h(\cdot)$ and the data $(X_i,Y_i)$ in the sample average from $\bar \bxi$.
+To bypass this challenge, we adopt the cross-fitting technique that was devised for semiparametric estimation problems \citep{bickel1982adaptive,schick1986asymptotically} as well as for high-dimensional data \citep{robins2017minimax,victor}.
+For notational simplicity, we denote by $D^*$ the labeled data and $D$ the full dataset.
 Without loss of generality, we split the labeled data $D^*$ into two folds $D^*_1$ and $D_2^*$ with size $n_1=n_2=n/2$.
 Similarly, we split the unlabeled data into two folds $U_1$ and $U_2$ with size $N_1=N_2=N/2$.
-Merging with $D^*_1$ and $D_2^*$ respectively, we obtain two independent data sets $D_1=D_1^*\cup U_1$ and $D_2=D_2^*\cup U_2$.
-Next, for $j=\{1,2\}$, we train the estimator $\hat f^{-j}$ using the data $D^*\backslash D^*_j$ and then construct
+Merging $U_1$ and $U_2$ with $D^*_1$ and $D_2^*$ respectively, we obtain two independent data sets $D_1=D_1^*\cup U_1$ and $D_2=D_2^*\cup U_2$.
+Next, for $j=\{1,2\}$, we train the estimator $\hat h^{-j}$ using the data $D^*\backslash D^*_j$ and then construct